-Livermore Valley Performing Arts Center is an independent, 501(c)3, non-profit organization that operates three spaces: the Bankhead Theater, the Bothwell Arts Center and Downtown Art Studios.
+Livermore Valley Performing Arts Center is an independent, 501(c)3, non-profit organization that operates two spaces: the Bankhead Theater and the Bothwell Arts Center.
 The mission of LVPAC is to offer a broad range of arts opportunities and experiences to engage our diverse community.
 LVPAC’s vision: Become the heart of a vibrant cultural arts community.

 Bothwell Arts Center

 The Bothwell Arts Center serves as an incubator for the Tri-Valley’s vibrant arts community providing a nurturing environment for artists, performers, and cultural arts organizations to create and grow.
 In 2006, the Bothwell Arts Center opened offering workspaces that foster interaction and a rich exchange of creative ideas.
 Each October, LVPAC’s Artwalk blankets downtown Livermore with exhibits by artists ranging from long-time professionals to emerging artisans in every medium.

 For artists, regardless of their level, access to affordable space, and the support and freedom to explore and expand their creativity is essential.
 The Bothwell provides “a place where art happens.”
 Rental studios, as well as space for classes, workshops, rehearsals, displays, and events provide working room for teachers to share their skills in areas from perspective drawing and watercolor painting, to music lessons and improv.
 The large room at the Bothwell allows performing arts groups space for rehearsals and performances.
 Space to nurture the arts benefits the community as well, providing a taste of different art forms and a close involvement with their creation.